TyRoXx/Lpg/documentation/Language.md

 ### Modules

 #### Importing modules
-Most of the functions can be found in the standard libary and have to be imported when used in the current LPG file.
+Most of the functions can be found in the standard library and have to be imported when used in the current LPG file.
 To import a module you need to specify the module name and the handle.
 ```lpg
 let handle = import std
 ```